hhorak/photo-wall-convert/README.md

 The tool serves primarily for adding an annotation with author and event name to the photo, and it also sets Copyright exif data.

-The output is stored into the converted directory.
+The output is stored into the `./converted/` directory.

 ```
 Usage: photo-wall-convert --event <event_title> [--quiet] [--crop] [--author <author>] <photo> [ <photo> ...]